wp-plugins/sumome/Readme.txt

 * Share count shows how often people share your images
 * Install image sharing in literally seconds
 * Choose which features/apps you want to enable
-* Smart Bar to ask for emails at the top of your website.
+* Smart Bar to ask for emails at the top of your website
 * Heat maps so you can visually see where your visitors are clicking (or not)
 * Share app - Get more traffic to your site with these super easy to setup share buttons!
 * Contact Form - Simplest way to have your readers contact you
-* Content Analytics
+* Content Analytics - See how far people are scrolling on your website

 = List Builder (email subscribe feature) =

 The most important asset on your blog isn't your theme or even your content.
 It's your email list.
 As you build your email subscriber list, promoting your new posts becomes faster and more effective as you can quickly send a notification to thousands of interested people who want to ready your content.

 While most email subscription boxes are static widgets in your sidebar, our MailChimp/Aweber list builder generates extra attention and higher signup rates by launching an unobtrusive popover signup box.
 You can decide whether this box loads manually after the visitor has been on your page for a few seconds or automatically when the mouse moves away from the page (much like Exit Monitor).

+= A/B testing your email pop ups =

+Now you can figure out which text, size, timing, colors and more will convert best on your site.
+A/B testing can be setup in seconds and most people see 20-100% more email subscribers after testing.

+= Advanced display rules =

+Now you can target all of our apps to any specific visitors you’d like.
+Want an email pop up or share to only show for visitors coming from Facebook.
+Done.
+Want your email pop up customized for a specific audience, done.

 = Choose when to request subscribes =